 Fer-Iron Side Effects

-Note: This page contains information about the side effects of ferrous sulfate.
-Some of the dosage forms included on this document may not apply to the brand name Fer-Iron.
+Note: This document contains side effect information about ferrous sulfate.
+Some of the dosage forms listed on this page may not apply to the brand name Fer-Iron.

 For the Consumer